RahulJayakrishnan/RahulJayakrishnan/README.md

 Software Developer, Web3 Enthusiast
 -----------------------------------

 I'm a software engineer with a passion for web3 and decentralized technologies.
-SWE at Salesforce, Ex Oracle Masters in Computer Engineering- Distributed Systems at Georgia Tech.
-Hit me up if you'd like to collaborate on open-source projects in the web3 space!
-With experience in Solidity, decentralized systems, and smart contract development, I'm always eager to learn and contribute to the web3 community.
+SWE at Salesforce | Ex Oracle | Masters in Computer Engineering- Distributed Systems at Georgia Tech

 * 🌍  I'm based in San Fracisco
 * ✉️  You can contact me at [rahuljayd@gmail.com](mailto:rahuljayd@gmail.com)